 The 1,212-square foot metal shop has 22-foot ceilings, four movable “elephant nose” ventilation hoses, and a roof- mounted exhaust system for removal of toxic fumes.
 The facility also houses two permanent welding areas, a brazing area, and several tables for laying out.
 It is adjacent to the dock, where students can access a forging/ fabrication area.

 The spacious wood shop facility covers 1,383-square feet and has a 22-foot ceiling.
-Ventilation is provided through a roof-mounted exhaust fan and a dust-collection unit on the belt sander and disc sander.
-There are three 8′ x 3′ wood-working tables with vises, two racks, eight shelves, and 30 securable cabinets.
+Ventilation is provided through a roof-mounted exhaust fan and dust-collection hoses connected to other equipment.
+There are three 8′ x 3′ wood-working tables with vises, two racks, and eight shelves.